Ghaznavid–Hindu Shahi Wars: Battle of the River Tausi (1014)

-Battle of Ramaganga (1019)
+Battle of the Ramaganga (1020)

-Trilocanapala entered into alliance with Raja of Kalinjar and received promise of help in securing his lost kingdom.
+Trilocanapala entered into alliance with Vidyadhara the Raja of Kalinjar and received promise of help in securing his lost kingdom.
 When Mahmud heard this news and marched to punish Raja of Kalinjar in October 1019.

 Trilocanapala obtained the information about Mahmud's invasion, so he immediately crossed the river Ramganga and secured his position to prevent the Ghaznavids to cross it.
 Mahmud's army hesitated to cross the river as it was deep and full of mud.
 But some how eight personal bodyguards of Sultan jumped into the river and crossed it which boosted the morale of other soldiers.
 All jumped into the river and successfully crossed it without a loss of single life.
 Trilocanapala ordered some archers with five elephants to prevent those eight warriors to cross it but they failed to do so.
 The Ghaznavid army crossed the river successfully, prepared themselves immediately and attacked Hindus and inflicted crushing defeat on them.

 Trilocanapala was wounded but managed to escape again.
 It is said that he was killed by Hindus.
 Mahmud captured 270 elephants and other goods.

 Mahmud turned his attention against Raja of Kalinjar.
 According to Gardizi, the Raja with a sudden panic, fled in the night and left valuable things to be plundered.
 580 elephants of Nanda was also captured by Mahmud.